Danieleg82/AzFireWallPremium-MH/README.md

 After our environment is deployed, let's proceed as first step with enabling Diagnostic logging on the FW.

-If neended, create a LogAnalytics workspace where to host the FW logs.
+If needed, create a LogAnalytics workspace where to host the FW logs.

 ![](pics/EnableDiagnostic1.jpg)